terjekv/github-authorized-keys/README.md

 After the install is finished, you will be prompted to edit the configuration file `/root/.github-authorized-keys.yaml` and add your GitHub API token, organization name, and team name.

+For older versions of RHEL/CentOS, you will need to adapt the SELinux policies.
+Work is being done to make this easier.

 Note: On other distributions, you will also need to validate the templates for adding users `LINUX_USER_ADD_TPL`, adding users with a
 GID available `LINUX_USER_ADD_WITH_GID_TPL` and adding users to groups `LINUX_USER_ADD_TO_GROUP_TPL` are correct for your